webplatform/docs/css/properties/max-width/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-'''max-width''' was introduced in Windows Internet Explorer 7.
 The [[css/properties/min-width|'''min-width''']]/'''max-width''' attributes apply to floating and absolutely positioned block and inline-block elements, as well as some intrinsic controls.
 They do not apply to non-replaced inline elements, such as table rows and row/column groups.
 (A "replaced" element has intrinsic dimensions, such as an '''img''' or '''textArea'''.)
 This property is enabled only under the strict [[html/elements/!DOCTYPE|!DOCTYPE]].
 |Import_Notes====Syntax===